squidscode/apli/README.md

 The Abstract Programming Language Interface (APLI) is a framework for generating and recursively walking Abstract Syntax Trees (ASTs).
 The user is responsible for working with the AST, walking through the nodes via `eval-hooks`, in order to interpret/compile/transpile the parsed output.

 ## Why use APLI?
-Although other lexing and parsing tools exist, many tools have users write code in a domain-specific language (ie. lex files or yacc files).
-DSLs can make the library: (1) harder to understand and (2) detract from the author's intent. \
-\
 APLI handles the lexing and parsing steps in a way that is simple and declarative.
 Everything is written natively in C. No confusing syntax -- all APLI api calls start with `apli`, and the user can choose to explicitly call the api with arguments or let APLI infer the names of the arguments.

-A clear separation between the lexing & parsing steps (APLI) and the user's evaluator delineates responsibility.
-As the author of APLI, I am responsible for making performance improvements and making sure that APLI is bug free, but, after the AST is constructed, any performance improvements are the user's responsibility.
+A clear separation between the lexing & parsing steps (APLI) and the user's "evaluation code" delineates responsibility (this happens to be the separation between the **syntax** and the **semantics** of a programming language).
+You (the user) can worry about the semantics of your programming language and delegate the syntax parsing to APLI.

+APLI is also very fast.
+Currently, it can lex and parse at a speed of about 4 Mb/s.
+If you decide to evaluate a small file, you can get AST parsing done in about 15 milliseconds.
+If you embed your regular expression DFA into your source file (see lisp example) you can get startup times of 5 milliseconds on small files.

 ## How do I write an evaluator?
 The steps to construct an evaluator are: